Information about Maryland executive agencies and offices is available in the Maryland Manual.

 The governor's Veto Messages are published in the House and Senate Journals and the Laws of Maryland.
 I believe Proclamations are or were also published in the House and Senate Journals and Laws of Maryland.

 Health Care: The Maryland Health Care Commission handles health care issues in Maryland.
-The State's health care plan is incorporated by reference into COMAR (sections 10.24.xx), and the current edition is posted on the Commission's State Health Plan page.
+The State's health care plan is incorporated by reference into COMAR (sections 10.24.xx), and the current edition is posted on the Commission's Regulations page.
 Changes to the plans are published in the Maryland Register.
 Copies of superceded plans are available from the Maryland State Law Library.

 Insurance: Insurance matters are handled by the Maryland Insurance Administration.
 The Administration Web site posts contact information, recent Bulletins and Publications, Disciplinary Orders and other useful materials.
 You can also look up licensed insurance companies.